John Snape

 I am currently completing the manuscript of a large-scale sole-authored treatise dealing with the taxation of multinational groups.
 This has been my research preoccupation in recent years, and it is intended to mark a significant contribution to tax law scholarship, both in terms of scope and of philosophical approach.
 Separately, I have continued the Enlightenment theme in two chapters (one co-written with Professor Rebecca Probert, University of Exeter) for 'A Cultural History of Law in the Age of Enlightenment', published by Bloomsbury in February 2019, and jointly edited by Professor Probert and myself.
 I have also contributed a chapter to 'A Cultural History of Law in the Age of Reform', again published by Bloomsbury in February 2019, and edited by Professor Ian Ward (University of Newcastle).
 My Enlightenment volume chapter is about Handel's 'Solomon', as a portrayal of the eighteenth-century constitution, while my Age of Reform chapter is about the constitution in Gilbert and Sullivan's 'Utopia, Limited'.

-Some principal themes of my work are as follows: how ideas for tax reform are shaped by political calculation (a major theme of my 2011 book, 'The Political Economy of Corporation Tax' (Hart)); how political calculation both shapes, and is shaped by, legal considerations; the status of tax law as public law; the roles of thinkers such as Hugo Grotius, Montesquieu and Hume in helping to form the tax law philosophy of Adam Smith; how the ideas embraced and developed by Smith continue to shape tax law and policy in contemporary national, regional and international contexts; how public spending and future tax reform relate to visions of government, of the state and of state capacity in the context of the pandemic.
+Some principal themes of my work are as follows: how ideas for tax reform are shaped by political calculation (a major theme of my 2011 book, 'The Political Economy of Corporation Tax' (Hart)); how political calculation both shapes, and is shaped by, legal considerations; the status of tax law as public law; the roles of thinkers such as Hugo Grotius, Montesquieu and Hume in helping to form the tax law philosophy of Adam Smith; how the ideas embraced and developed by Smith continue to shape tax law and policy in contemporary national, regional and international contexts; how public spending and future tax reform relate to visions of government, of the state and of state capacity in the wake of the pandemic.